A treat that you can give yourself is a wonderful South Indian Sambar, a South Indian soupy spicy dish, generally served over rice or with dosa.

-Another treat that you can give yourself is a wonderful Kuzhambus, or Sth Indian “soup”.
-This one is of the Sambar variety and is interpreted from the doyenne of Sth Indian cooking, S. Meenakshi Ammal.
-Her books, Cook and See (in four parts) are a goldmine of traditional Sth Indian cooking.
-Hard to interpret for the novice non-Indian cook, her recipes take a bit of planning, thinking, rewriting, talking to your Indian mates.
-But if you are serious about real (as opposed to cookbook or restaurant) Indian food, these are are a treasure.
+This recipe is interpreted from the doyenne of South Indian cooking, S. Meenakshi Ammal.
+Her books, Cook and See (in four parts) are a goldmine of traditional South Indian cooking.
+Sometimes hard to interpret for the novice non-Indian cook, her recipes take a bit of detective work, planning, thinking, rewriting, and discussing.
+But if you are serious about real and traditional Indian food, these books are a treasure.

 Seasoned Sambar a la S. Meenakshi Ammal

-Source : inspired by Method One, Seasoned Sambar in Cook and See Part 1
+Source : adapted from Method One, Seasoned Sambar in Cook and See Part 1

 Prep time: 15 mins